What is Cocoa Butter?

-Anti-Aging: One of the reasons that cocoa butter is so valuable is its high concentration of antioxidant compounds, including oleic acid, palmitic acid, and stearic acid.
-Although these are technically fatty acids, they are beneficial for the body, and help to neutralize free radicals throughout the body, particularly in the skin.
-By reducing the occurrence of oxidative stress, cocoa butter can help reduce the signs of aging, including wrinkles and age marks.
+One of the reasons that cocoa butter is so valuable is its high concentration of antioxidant compounds, including oleic acid, palmitic acid, and stearic acid.
+Although these are technically fatty acids, they are beneficial for the body and help to neutralize free radicals throughout the body, particularly in the skin.
+By reducing the occurrence of oxidative stress, it can help reduce the signs of aging, including wrinkles and age marks.

 Cocoa butter has also been linked to a lower incidence of dandruff and healthier hair follicle beds, thereby reducing hair loss and preventing the onset of male pattern baldness.

-Reduce Inflammation: The rich blend of fatty acids and antioxidants in cocoa butter make it an ideal choice for people who want to reduce inflammation of the skin.
-Whether you apply cocoa butter to psoriasis, eczema, rashes, or other types on inflammation on the body, you can find quick, soothing relief, combined with a delicious aroma.
+The rich blend of fatty acids and antioxidants in cocoa butter makes it an ideal choice for people who want to reduce inflammation of the skin.
+Whether you apply it to psoriasis, eczema, rashes, or other types of inflammation on the body, you can find quick, soothing relief, combined with a delicious aroma.
 This can also be achieved through the consumption of cocoa butter in the form of chocolate, which is how most people choose to access these health benefits.

 Despite the negative impact that excess fat can have on the cardiovascular system, early research is showing an improvement in inflammatory conditions in the heart when treated with moderate amounts of cocoa butter.